AV-98-Ingram/LeetCodeSolutions/November/Readme.md

   involves elements shifting as they are maintained in arrays under the hood.

+**299-Bulls_and_cows**
+- The problem is easy.
+- Take-away message: when processing a stream of data, if the current input causes a counter to increasing, increase the counter then; if the current input causes the same counter to decrease, albeit there is a hard lower bound 0, you could allow it to be decreased to negative and count on future inputs to add it back to be non-negative.

 **384-Shuffle_an_array**
 - classic random shuffle problem

 **388-Longest_absolute_file_path**
 - I thought of building a tree then compute the longest path.
 A better idea is to do it on the fly.

+**410-Split_array_largest_sum**
+- hard-ass DP but I figured it out. see code comment for detailed explanation.

 **460-LFU_Cache**
 - My fastest solution maintains two maps.
 A map from keys to nodes and a map from counters to node lists.